GNOME/orca/docs/user-extensions.md

 ~/.local/share/orca/extensions/reverse_words/__init__.py
 ```

-Each `.py` file or package directory with an `__init__.py` file containing an
+Each `.py` file or package directory with an `__init__.py` file that contains an
 `Extension` subclass is a potential extension.

 ## Extension Catalogs and Stores

 User extensions are an advanced customization mechanism.
 The Orca project does
-not maintain an official extension store because extensions may have broad
+not maintain an official extension store because user extensions may have broad
 access to user data and system interaction, and the project does not have the
 resources or infrastructure to audit, sandbox, continuously monitor, and revoke
 unsafe extensions.